Dynamical localization and slow dynamics in quasiperiodically-driven quantum systems

-\textit{Slow-heating and drive-induced logarithmic relaxation}: Having discussed the emergence of dynamical localization under quasiperiodic driving, we now explore the interplay of many-body interactions in such systems.
-We employ exact diagonalization for a system of size $L=16$ at half-filling.
-We focus on the dynamics of entanglement entropy defined in Eqn.\ref{eq:eq7}.
-For driven quantum systems, the entanglement entropy typically saturates to the Page value: $S_\text{Page}=\frac{1}{2}(L\ln 2-1)$ which corresponds to the infinite temperature state~\cite{PhysRevLett.71.1291, PhysRevB.102.085133}.
-Additionally, we consider the decay of the auto-correlation function starting from an initial Neel state.
-The auto-correlation function is defined as~\cite{PhysRevLett.120.070602,PhysRevB.99.161106,PhysRevLett.114.160401,PhysRevLett.114.100601,https://doi.org/10.1002/andp.201600350}
+\textit{Slow dynamics in the disordered interacting system}: Having discussed the emergence of dynamical localization under quasiperiodic driving, we now explore the interplay of quasiperiodic driving, many-body interactions, and disorder.
+We employ exact diagonalization for a system of size $L=16$ at half-filling and focus on the dynamics of entanglement entropy and auto-correlation function.
+For driven quantum systems, the entanglement entropy typically saturates to the Page value: $S_\text{Page}=\frac{1}{2}(L\ln 2-1)$ which corresponds to the infinite temperature state~\cite{page1993average}.
+The auto-correlation function is defined as~\cite{agarwal2015anomalous,barlev2015absence,luitz2017ergodic,lezama2019apparent}

 where $\hat{S}^{z}_{i} = \hat{n}_{i} - \frac{1}{2}$.
-While in the localized phase, the auto-correlation function $C(t)$ saturates to a non-zero value, in the ergodic phase, it rapidly goes to zero~\cite{PhysRevLett.120.070602}.
+While in the localized phase, the auto-correlation function $C(t)$ saturates to a non-zero value, in the ergodic phase, it rapidly goes to zero~\cite{agarwal2015anomalous,dumitrescu2018logarithmic}.